 What are REFCLs

 REFCLs are a class of technology used primarily for supply reliability outside of Australia.
 They’re being installed in Victoria as a world-first use of this technology to lower the risk of powerline faults starting bushfires.
-Testing of REFCLs at the Frankston South and Kilmore South ZSSs, simulating worst-case bushfire conditions, demonstrated REFCLs’ potential to prevent faults on 22kV powerlines from starting bushfires.
-The test results assisted the Victorian Government and electrical distribution businesses to develop a regulated introduction of REFCLs onto the Victorian network through amendments to the Electricity Safety (Bushfire Mitigation) Regulations 2013.
+Testing of REFCLs at the Frankston South and Kilmore South ZSSs, simulating worst-case bushfire conditions, demonstrated REFCLs’ potential to prevent the most common kinds of faults on 22kV powerlines from starting bushfires.
+The test results assisted the Victorian Government and electrical distribution businesses to develop a sequenced introduction of REFCLs onto the Victorian network through amendments to the Electricity Safety (Bushfire Mitigation) Regulations 2013.
 The amendments commenced on 1 May 2016.

 REFCL Testing Proves Potential Bushfire Safety Benefits